Alzarath/AFModCompiler/README.md

 AFModCompiler checks for the key `"basedOn"` and uses its value (formatted as a file name without the extension) to generate a base object that the settings then overwrite.

-One thing to keep in mind is that you can only replace values in the root, so attempting to add something to a nested dictionary or list will not work.
+One thing to keep in mind is that you can only replace values in the root, so attempting to add something to a nested dictionary or list (e.g. a `"renderers"` list in a projectile) will instead overwrite it.
+Additionally, the compiler only searches a root object and will not search nested objects.

+It is possible to parent an object from an object that itself has a parent.
+There is a limit of 50 (that can be overwritten with the `--max-parent-depth` argument) to avoid infinite loops.